Gyarbij/Artemis/README.md

 ## Microsoft Sentinel Security Hunting and Defence Content Hub

-This is a consolidated repository based on the previous multi-repo config for Microsoft Sentinel Security Hunting and Defence content.
+This is a consolidated repository based on the previous multi-repo setup for Microsoft Sentinel Security Hunting and Defence content.
 The content is organised into the following folders:

 * Analytics:
 * Automation: